Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 North Texas Stats and Trends

-- The Mean Green have yet to cover the spread this year when underdogs by 21.5 points or more.

-- North Texas' games this year have gone over the total in two out of five opportunities (40%).
+- North Texas' games this season have gone over the total in two out of five opportunities (40%).

-- When North Texas scores more than 16.7 points, it is 2-1 against the spread and 1-3 overall.
+- When North Texas records more than 16.7 points, it is 2-1 against the spread and 1-3 overall.

-- When North Texas amasses over 280.3 yards, the team is 2-2 against the spread and 1-4 overall.
+- North Texas is 2-2 against the spread and 1-4 overall when the team churns out more than 280.3 yards.

 - The Mean Green have turned the ball over five more times (11 total) than the Flames have forced a turnover (6) this season.